Arithmetic Torelli maps for cubic surfaces and threefolds: Characterization of the image

 \section{Characterization of the image}

-The goal of the present section is to extend $\tau$ to a homeomorphism $\stk S_\stable \ra \stk M$ (Theorem \ref{thbigdiagram}).
+The goal of the present section is to extend $\tau$ to a homeomorphism $\stk S_\stable \ra \stk M$ (Theorem \ref{thbigdiagram}), and thus give an arithmetic version of many of the complex analytic facts established in \cite{act02}.
 In particular, the complement of $\tau(\stk S)$ in $\stk M$ is an irreducible horizontal divisor which corresponds to cubic surfaces which are stable but not smooth.

 \begin{lemma} The complement $\tilstk S_\stable \setcomp \tilstk S$ is an irreducible horizontal divisor in $\tilstk S_\stable$. \end{lemma}

 \begin{proof} We need to show that if $s \in \spec \calo_E[1/6]$, then $(\tilstk S_\stable \setcomp \tilstk S)_s$ is an irreducible divisor in $\tilstk S_{\stable,s}$.
 This is \cite[Prop.\ 6.7]{beauville09}; while the result is claimed only for $(\tilstk S_\stable\setcomp\tilstk S)_\cx$, the argument given there is valid over an arbitrary base field. \end{proof}